• Skip to primary navigation

 These spices have multiple similarities, including the blend of various spices like cumin, coriander, cinnamon, cardamom, cloves, and black pepper.

-Moreover, both masalas provide warmth to dishes and are used extensively to make curries.
+Also, both masalas provide warmth to dishes and are used extensively to make curries - see a Chana vs Tikka recipe differences to understand how similar spice blends shape distinct curry styles.

-Additionally, these masalas are usually added towards the end of the cooking process to enhance the dish’s flavors effectively.
+Also, these masalas are usually added towards the end of the cooking process to improve the dish's flavors effectively.

 Another similarity is that both are readily available in supermarkets and spice stores worldwide.